Knowledges

 Building Your Solo Confidence Kit

-By understanding the "credibility math" of your gear—the 2.55x safety margin in the cold, the 3-month self-discharge cycle, and the importance of a clean electrical connection—you transform from a passive driver into an empowered traveler.
+By understanding the "credibility math"—the 2.5x safety margin, the 90-day maintenance cycle, and the importance of a clean electrical connection—you transform from a passive driver into an empowered traveler.
+The silence of a dead battery is much less intimidating when you know exactly how to break it.

 Sources